Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Method

 \subsection{Gaussian Appearance Model}

-In the original 3DGS model, the per-Gaussian colors $\{\boldsymbol{c}_k\}$ are optimized directly because the Gaussians remain consistent throughout the training process.
-However, in our framework, the Gaussians are dynamically constructed from the evolving SDF.
-Unlike scene geometry, where gradients from the Gaussian centers $\{\boldsymbol\mu_k\}$ flow back through the same parametric representation $\{s_n\}_{n=1}^N$ of the SDF, this dynamic construction makes continuous color optimization difficult.
+In the original 3DGS model, each Gaussian's color $\boldsymbol{c}_k$ is directly optimized, as the set of Gaussians is relatively stable across training steps (ignoring occasional densification and pruning).
+In contrast, our framework dynamically generates Gaussians from the evolving SDF at each training iteration.

-Specifically, the key challenges we face is the lack of direct connections between Gaussians derived from $(\mathcal{V}_t, \mathcal{F}_t)$ and those from $(\mathcal{V}_{t-1}, \mathcal{F}_{t-1})$, where $t$ denotes the $t$-th training step.
-A straightforward approach to overcome this would be to compute colors based on their neighboring Gaussians from the previous step, formulated as $\boldsymbol{c}_{i,t} = \frac{1}{\vert \mathcal{N} \vert} \sum_{j\in \mathcal{N}} \boldsymbol{c}_{j, t-1}$, where $\boldsymbol{c}_{i,t}$ denotes the color of the $i$-th Gaussian at step $t$, and $\mathcal{N}$ is the set of neighbors based on the Gaussian centers.
-However, this approach presents two significant drawbacks: it requires substantial computation due to the neighbor search between two large sets of Gaussians, averaging colors within a local region might lead to low effectiveness in learning scene details, as shown in Fig. \ref{fig:appearance_neural_knn} (b).
+While gradients from the Gaussian centers $\{\boldsymbol{\mu}_k\}$ can be backpropagated through the shared SDF parameterization $\{s_n\}_{n=1}^N$, the per-Gaussian colors lack such continuity, complicating their optimization.
+Specifically, a key challenge is the absence of explicit correspondences between Gaussians derived from the mesh at training step $t$, denoted as $(\mathcal{V}_t, \mathcal{F}_t)$, and those from the previous step $(\mathcal{V}_{t-1}, \mathcal{F}_{t-1})$.
+A naive solution is to assign colors to the current Gaussians by averaging the colors of neighboring Gaussians from the previous step, defined as $\boldsymbol{c}_{i,t} = \frac{1}{\vert \mathcal{N} \vert} \sum_{j\in \mathcal{N}} \boldsymbol{c}_{j, t-1}$, where $\mathcal{N}$ is the set of neighbors based on the Gaussian centers.
+However, this method has two major drawbacks: (1) it incurs high computational cost due to the neighbor search between large Gaussian sets; and (2) averaging colors in local regions can blur fine details, hindering the learning of intricate scene appearances, as illustrated in Fig.~\ref{fig:appearance_neural_knn}(b).